exercism/common-lisp/exercises/concept/high-scores/.docs/hints.md

 ## 2. Adding a player to the table

-- Since the player score is not being set here, the value for the key doesn't matter.
 - To add a key/value pair to a hash table use `(setf (gethash key table) value)`

 ## 3. Setting a player's score